Skip to main content

 Recommended Architecture

 The VPS is the runtime layer.
-You connect over SSH, configure NemoClaw, keep logs and runtime state on the server, and control API or model provider access yourself.
-For sizing context, return to NemoClaw VPS hosting before moving from test to production use.
+You connect over SSH, configure NemoClaw, and control logs, state, and access.
+Review the NemoClaw VPS hosting page before scaling beyond testing.

 Virtarix VPS